 The lenses of these glasses pop out, allowing you to switch them for differing light conditions.
 Running in the rain can be a challenge, as there are times when it is dark and stormy and times when the sun is glaring through the drizzle.
 These glasses allow you to choose between yellow, clear, or dark lens, which makes it easy to adjust the tint based on the weather conditions.

 When you’re running in the rain, there’s nothing worse than having bulky equipment that only makes the rain more of a hindrance.
 These glasses are sleek, streamlined, and designed for the fast movement of athletes.
 The thin arm bands allow for a secure fit without being bulky.
-While these glasses come with one set of lens, like the Tifosi’s,
+While these glasses come with one set of lens, like the Tifosi’s, additional lens can be purchased separately and interchanged to accommodate differing visibility needs.

 What I like about this hat is that the brim is very large and flat.
 There’s no need to worry about rain flowing onto your face, as this wide brim will more than shade the entirety of it.
 With a large logo on the front and a variety of colors to choose from, you’ll also have no problem being seen by cars, bikers, and other runners on the road.
 That being said, it is a larger hat.
 The next option listed may be the right choice for you if you’re looking for something more streamlined.